Row Filtering

 - (Optional) Select the new Column you want to filter by.

 - (Optional) Select the new Operator.
-See the list of supported comparison operators.
+See the list of supported operators.

 - (Optional) Specify the new Value as integer or date, depending on the column type.